-- Pop up lightbox: Attention grabbing pop-up appears that asks the visitor’s email address.
+- Pop-up lightbox: Attention-grabbing pop-up appears that asks for the visitor’s email address.

 - Opt-in Widget: If you have a sidebar you can put the opt-in form as a sidebar widget

-- Slide In: Opt-in form is less intrusive than a pop-up but it is still attention grabing.
+- Slide In: Opt-in form is less intrusive than a pop-up but it is still attention-grabbing.

 - Scroll mat: Opt-in form fills the whole screen which is the best way to get your visitor’s full attention.
 The opt-in form fills the screen pushing the content down